 Today is a day I mark for celebration.

-Tibetan prayer flags I added to a tree in our back yard that was wounded by a large fallen oak limb |
+Tibetan prayer flags I added to a tree in our back yard

 First of all, it's my birthday!